tarekAlsamkari/Whitepaper/README.ENG.md

 ## 🚀 $SPMT Utility Token
 $SPMT token is the utility token used for transactions and other processes in the SPMT project and metaverse.
 SPMT cryptocurrency is an BEP-20 token on the BSC network.
-BEP-20 tokens are digital assets that use the Ethereum blockchain to represent a particular ownership stake or entitlement in a blockchain project.
+BEP-20 tokens are digital assets that use the Binance Smart Chain blockchain to represent a particular ownership stake or entitlement in a blockchain project.
 These tokens are created and distributed using a smart contract, which allows for a more streamlined and automated process than traditional fundraising methods.
 BEP-20 tokens can represent various things, including voting rights, shares in a company, or access to a particular service – in this case, the SPMT Metaverse.

 ## 🚀 Tokenomics and Distribution
 The total supply of $SPMT tokens will be pegged at 10,000,000,000.
 Each token is valued at $0.00025.
 Tokens will be sold through an ICO and soon be available on Launchpad.
 The tokens will be distributed in the following proportion among the major stakeholders: